-This week Ruby Slipper are bringing the 9 to 5 glamour courtesy of the discerning eye of Melbourne business fashion blogger Cheryl Lin of Businesschic.
+This week Ruby Assembly are bringing the 9 to 5 glamour courtesy of the discerning eye of Melbourne business fashion blogger Cheryl Lin of Businesschic.
 Cheryl’s take on fashion blogging is totally unique – instead of discussing the wacky and unwearable runway trends, Businesschic focuses on working seasonal trends into our existant wardobes.
 Worry no more about having a dull workaday uniform, and take some hints from Cheryl’s blog.
 She’s like the Melbourne Sartorialist for Collins Street chic.
 Bravo!

 - What makes your business magical, setting you apart from other competitors?